Data-Science-for-Linguists-2019/Class-Plaza/guestbooks/guestbook_john.md

 - **What Can Be Improved:** More explanation about Persian will be helpful.
 Because I have no idea about Persian, if you can create some categories to tell Persian syntax, it can let your audience know more.
 - **What I Learned:** POS-tagging and chunking the text.
 I may employ these methods into my project to help me do more analysis.
 That's helpful.

+#### Another round of thanks
+Thank you all!
+Ack -- I forgot to add the Persian file!

 ### Katie's Visit
 - **What I liked:** Everything is very well organized.
 I also like the added Persian information file!
 I've noticed that's what a lot of people thought could be improved - and you did a good job explaining what we need to know coming into this.
 - **What can be improved:** As for your machine learning goal, I think it could be doable to predict if a sentence will be SOV or SVO.
 I'd imagine there are some definite trends that could be found!